White Cloud Mountain minnow: Diet and feeding

 The White Cloud Mountain minnow is an opportunistic omnivore.
-It will commonly feed on a variety of sea grasses and insect larvae.
+It will commonly feed on a variety of aquatic plants and insect larvae.
 They particularly relish mosquito and shrimp.
 In times of extreme ecological pressure, such as drought or sunlight infiltration, the minnow often overlooks the simple vegetation for more nutritious food sources including fruits, nuts, and in extreme cases mountain minnows have been observed scavenging off carcasses of fellow pond dwelling organisms.

 In captivity

 In the aquarium

-White Cloud Mountain minnows are considered good fish for beginners, as they are extremely forgiving with regard to aquarium temperature and water quality.
+White Cloud Mountain minnows are considered a good fish for beginners, as they are extremely forgiving with regard to aquarium temperature and water quality.
 Standard flake or pellet food is accepted readily.
 They are often sold as ideal "starter fish" for cycling a new aquarium, however, this process can be stressful or even fatal, and it is advisable to introduce the fish to an already cycled tank.
 They are shoaling fish, and feel most comfortable in a group of at least five.
 An individual of these minnows kept alone may become timid and lose its bright color.
 White Clouds are generally peaceful and happy to coexist with other fish, as long as they are not put in a tank with larger fish that may eat them.
 The minnows are usually top or middle-level swimmers and rarely swim close to the bottom of a tank.
 A typical lifespan can last for five years or longer.